World's largest freestanding cylindrical aquarium bursts in Berlin | Science-Environment

 - Germany

-Around 100 emergency responders rushed to the scene, a leisure complex that houses a Radisson hotel, a museum, shops and restaurants as well as what the DomAquaree complex says is the world's largest freestanding cylindrical aquarium at 14 metres (46 ft) in height.
-"In addition to the unbelievable maritime damage... two people were injured by glass splinters," Berlin police said on Twitter.
+A spokesperson for the fire brigade told Reuters it was still unclear what had caused the AquaDom aquarium to burst.
+'UNBELIEVABLE' DAMAGE

-A spokesperson for the Berlin fire brigade said emergency responders had been unable to access the ground floor of the building due to the debris.
-Search and rescue dogs were being sent to the scene, he added.
-The spokesperson said it was still unclear what had caused the aquarium to burst.
-Neither the fire brigade nor the police commented on the fate of the fish.
+Sea Life said on its website it would remain closed on Friday due to the incident.
+The company did not immediately respond to requests for comment by Reuters.
+Neither the fire brigade nor the police commented on the fate of the fish, though police said on Twitter there had been "unbelievable maritime damage".

 Around 350 people who had been staying at the hotel in the complex were asked to pack their belongings and leave the building, the fire brigade spokesperson said.
-Buses were sent to the complex to provide shelter for people leaving the hotel as outside temperatures in Berlin were around -7 degrees Celsius (19.4°F), police said.
+Buses were sent to provide shelter for people leaving the hotel as outside temperatures in Berlin hovered around -7 degrees Celsius (19.4°F), police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)